 This bridge is one of a pair in Fargo/Moorhead which cross the Red River of the North (Red River).

-This bridge was constructed in 1913, to replace an aging swing bridge.
+Constructed in 1913, this bridge was built to replace an aging swing bridge.
 This swing bridge was a through truss structure, approached by trestle.

 The present structure is an extremely long, and curved bridge.

-The bridge has a pair of through girder main spans, with 15 deck girders and 9 concrete slabs as approaches.
+Consisting of a pair of main through girder spans with a series of deck girders and concrete slab spans approaching.

 The bridge is also subject of major concern.
 Because a few oil trains cross this bridge each day, the bridge must be in top condition.